Round Burners with Flame Disc

 The Flame Disc

-This special attachment, which protrudes from the centre of the wick tube, either has a flat, round disc attached to a thin pin or tube, or resembles a hat that sits on a wide tube with small holes.
+This special attachment, which protrudes from the centre of the wick tube, either has a flat, round disc attached to a thin pin or tube, or resembles a hat that sits on a wide tube with small holes (these are the best-known flame disc types in Europe).
 The flame disc fulfils two important tasks: Firstly, it serves to force the tubular, cylindrical flame of the wick to widen and thus it creates a larger flame surface.
 Secondly, it presses the inner draft, which must flow upwards along its disc, against the inner flank of the flame.
 These two measures result in a flame that is spread more or less like a basket and burns brighter with the forced, more intensive contact with the air.

 The flame disc is not an integral part of the burner; it is simply inserted into the wick tube and is almost always easily removable, which is a misfortune in retrospect, because today, for example, many burners of this type (or lamps that have such a burner) are offered on eBay, however without the accompanying flame disc, because it has been lost in the meantime!
 A burner of this type is useless without the correct flame disc, because a conceptually prepared, optimal burning with a broad, bright flame is impossible without the corresponding flame disc.